auriq/essentia_docs/source/tutorial/in-memory-db.rst

   $ ess task exec "aq_udb -exp wood:allsales"

 .. note ::
     In 'local' mode, users can execute the aq_udb commands directly without using Essentia (``ess task exec``).
-However we recommend using the full command since it can be used immediately if worker nodes are added to the cluster.
+However, we recommend using the full command since it can be used immediately if worker nodes are added to the cluster.

 You can note that the userids are output in groups, which is how UDB has stored the data.
-However it is not in time order per user.
+However, it is not in time order per user.
 Than can be done via::

   $ ess task exec "aq_udb -ord wood:allsales"